wgmichelle/Michelle_BlueStampPortfolio/index.md

 For my final milestone, I was able to control the robot car wirelessly, combining both milestones 1 and 2. ...

-after testing motors and confirming they were working had to configure the Bluetooth upload code on both things it works!

 # Second Milestone

 <!--- **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.** -->